FlorenceHC/hapi-ip-whitelist/README.md

 This is an authentication scheme plugin for Hapi.js.
 Strategy defined with this scheme can be used before other strategies or as a standalone strategy.
 Although it is strongly recommended that this scheme is used only as an addition to other secure authentication mechanisms.

+This strategy is applicable to both direct request and proxied request.
+Although for proxied requests it will only work for level 1 proxying i.e. for the requests that only pass through one proxy until they reach the server (This is a security measure because ip addressed from requests that go through several proxies can be easily spoofed).
+The client address in proxied requests is read from `x-forwarded-for` header for now only.

 The name of the registered scheme is `ip-whitelist`.

 ### Use case #1: Addition to other strategies